devoyster/VerifyArgs/README.md

     UsualHelper: 28ns
     VerifyArgs: 56ns

 As you can see, VerifyArgs is about 15x slower than native arguments check approach so you need to think before using it in performance-critical methods (I guess you won't check arguments in them anyway).
-However, it's performance is comparable with usual static helpers; also 56 nanoseconds is not too much, you know.
+However, its performance is comparable with usual static helpers; also 56 nanoseconds is not too much, you know.
 Test code can be [downloaded from GitHub](https://github.com/devoyster/Oyster.Examples/tree/master/Oyster.Examples.VerifyArgs).

 Extensibility
 -------------